About Us

 Chrissy Becker-Fifield - Trapper & Volunteer Coordinator

 Chrissy moved over from the UK back in 2015 and decided to make her home here after falling in love with Aotearoa's papatūānuku.
-She has recently moved to Glenorchy and can't get enough of the beautiful landscape and community spirit here.
-She is also a trustee for the Whakatipu Wildlife Trust based in nearby Queenstown.
+She moved to Glenorchy in 2022 and can't get enough of the beautiful landscape and community spirit here.

 As a former wildlife keeper for Queenstown’s Kiwi Park, Chrissy enjoys being able to apply her passion and knowledge of New Zealand’s taonga species in the field through her role.
-She carries out pest control and bird monitoring in the Routeburn Dart, Greenstone and Rees areas for Southern Lakes Sanctuary.
-With their support, she also coordinates our wonderful volunteers and maintains our Facebook and Instagram pages.
+She carries out pest control and bird monitoring in the Routeburn Dart, Greenstone and Rees areas for us through her role with Southern Lakes Sanctuary.
+With their support, she also supports RDWT through coordinating our wonderful volunteers and maintains our Facebook and Instagram pages.
 Chrissy loves engaging with the community both in-person and online.
 Although a huge animal lover of all critters, her main priority and interest lies in protecting biodiversity.

 The cost to bait all the river traps